DustEthic/docs/dustethic-wallet-whitepaper-en.md

   then **the most recent official sources** prevail.

 This document must be read as a **design and discussion support**, not as a final description of a production system.

-## 0. Document status

-- Version: v1.0 (working draft)
-- Scope: role of wallets in the DustEthic Standard
-- Target audience: non custodial wallet product and tech teams, relayers, potential partners
-- Disclaimer: this document describes a reference design and purely illustrative examples.
-  It is not an offer, not a contractual commitment, and not a promise of revenue.

 ---